MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/applicationCommon/foundationCommon/crmCommon/accelerators/financialServices/banking/Opportunity.md

 # Opportunity

-Potential revenue-generating event or a sale to an account, which must be tracked through a sales process to completion.
+A potential revenue-generating event or a sale to an account, which must be tracked through a sales process to completion.

  Latest version of the JSON entity definition is available on <a href="https://github.com/Microsoft/CDM/tree/master/schemaDocuments/core/applicationCommon/foundationCommon/crmCommon/accelerators/financialServices/banking/Opportunity.cdm.json" target="_blank">GitHub</a>.